5 Things To Know Before a Dental Bridge Treatment

 The Procedure

-1. Initial Consultation and Evaluation: A thorough examination of your teeth, gums, and overall oral health will be taken by your dentist.
+1. Initial Consultation and Evaluation: Your dentist will thoroughly examine your teeth, gums, and overall oral health.
 This includes taking X-rays to assess the health of the adjacent teeth, which will support the bridge.

 2. Preparation of Adjacent Teeth: The teeth on either side of the gap (abutment teeth) are reshaped to accommodate the crowns that will hold the bridge in place.
 This involves removing some enamel from these teeth.

 3. Impressions and Temporary Bridge Placement: Next, your dentist will take impressions of your teeth, which are sent to a dental lab to create your custom bridge.
-In the meantime, a temporary bridge is placed to protect your prepared teeth.
+In the meantime, a temporary bridge protects your prepared teeth.

 4. Final Fitting and Adjustment: Once your permanent bridge is ready, the temporary one is removed, and your new bridge is fitted.
 Your dentist will make any necessary adjustments to ensure a comfortable and secure fit.